According to the IRS, getting your stimulus check (also known as an Economic Impact Payment) will happen automatically for most taxpayers.

 Let’s go over the answers to those common questions now.

-If you’re still waiting for your stimulus check
+If you’re still waiting for your first stimulus check

-But before we get into things further, know this: if you don’t need to file a tax return, use the Non-filers tool before October 15, 2020 to get your payment before the end of the year.
+But before we get into things further, know this: if you don’t need to file a tax return, use the Non-filers tool before 3pm Eastern Standard Time on November 21st, 2020 to get your payment before the end of the year.

 According to the House Committee on Ways & Means, the first round of payments went out the week of April 13th to over 80 million people — but that means there are many millions more still to go.

-You can use the Get My Payment form to see your payment status and often to add direct deposit info.
-If you didn’t get your stimulus check yet, there will be more rounds of payments each week via direct deposit.
+If you didn’t get your $1200 stimulus check yet, there will be more rounds of payments each week via direct deposit.
 There will be paper checks for those who don’t get theirs via direct deposit.

 Of course, if you make too much, you either won’t get a check or will get a reduced check.
 It depends on your adjusted gross income and your filing status.
 The short version is you can have an adjusted gross income of up to $75,000 for individuals and up to $150,000 for married couples and still get the full amount.
 It starts getting phased out after that.
 See the IRS website for details about eligibility.